Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Introduction

 \section{Introduction}

 The goal of much clinical research is to estimate the effect of a treatment on an outcome of interest (causal inference) \cite{maldonado}.
 The randomized trial is the gold standard for causal inference because randomization cancels out the effects of any unobserved confounders in expectation \cite{Sox:2012hu, Overhage:2013fx, Hannan:2008gh}.
-Although unobserved confounding is not a concern in randomized studies, we must still contend with the statistical uncertainty inherent to finite samples.
+Although unobserved confounding is not a concern in randomized studies, we must still contend with the statistical uncertainty inherent to finite samples if we conduct our work in a population inference framework.
 Because of this, methods for the analysis of trial data should be chosen to safely minimize the resulting statistical uncertainty about the causal effect.

 For a given treatment effect estimator and data-generating process, sample size is the primary determinant of sampling variance and power.
-Therefore, the most straightforward method to reduce sampling variance is to run a larger trial that includes more subjects.
+Therefore the most straightforward method to reduce sampling variance is to run a larger trial that includes more subjects.
 However, trial costs and timelines typically scale with the number of subjects, making large trials economically and logistically challenging.
-Moreover, ethical considerations would suggest that human subjects research should use the smallest sample sizes possible that allow for reliable decision making.
+Moreover, ethical considerations suggest that human subjects research should use the smallest sample sizes possible that allow for reliable decision making.

 As most clinical trials compare an active treatment to a standard-of-care, often in combination with a placebo, there is a possibility to use existing control arm data\footnote{ Treatment-arm historical data is usually more difficult to come by, especially if the active treatment under consideration is experimental and has not been previously tested.
 However the approach we propose is generic enough to handle relatively arbitrary historical data.
 The improvements in efficiency will depend on how similar the historical data-generating process is to the current one. } to augment clinical trials and reduce variance.
 Such ``historical borrowing'' methods are becoming increasing attractive as the creation of large, electronic patient datasets in the past decade facilitates this process by making it easier to find a suitably matched historical population.
 Various approaches ranging from directly inserting subjects from previous studies into the current sample to using previous studies to derive prior distributions for Bayesian analyses have been proposed \cite{kopp2020, 10.1002/sim.6728, lim, baker2001}.
 Although such methods do generally increase power, they cannot strictly control the rate of type I error \cite{ghadessi, baker2001, kopp2020}.